 Exploring an abandoned hotel in The Azores was not something I had planned, or even vaguely expected to be doing that day.
 Or any day, for that matter.

-The Azores, owned by Portugal but lying in the Atlantic Ocean about 850 miles West of the mainland, is one of the prettiest places I had ever seen.
+The Azores, a string of Portuguese islands lying in the Atlantic Ocean about 850 miles West of the mainland, is one of the prettiest places I have ever seen.
 The island we docked on, São Miguel, is the largest and greenest of the nine islands making up this archipelago, filled with lush rolling hills, sweeping mountainous landscapes and turquoise lagoons in volcanic craters.
 In amongst this picture-perfect setting, imagine my shock horror (in a good way) when I discovered that São Miguel is also home to the decaying ruin of a hotel.
 Not only that, but this place is easy to find and 100% possible to visit.
-Although it might a bit of an unusual Azores activity, exploring the abandoned hotel on São Miguel island was one of the highlights of my visit.
+Although it might a bit of an unusual activity, exploring the abandoned hotel in The Azores turned out to be one of the highlights of my visit.

 The opening (and closing) of the Monte Palace Hotel